OpenQuadruped/spot_mini_mini/README.md

 If you don't have a joystick, go to `spot_bullet/src` and do `./env_tester.py`.
 A Pybullet sim will open up for you with the same controls you would have on the joystick, except each is on its own scrollbar.

 #### Reinforcement Learning
 Go to `spot_bullet/src` and do `./spot_ars_eval.py`.
 When prompted, enter `299`.
 That's the best policy I have.
-Although, I have since modified the Bezier gait generator, so you might want to do `git checkout spot_forward` first, as this contains the environment where this RL was trained.
+Although, I have since modified the Bezier gait generator, so you might want to `git revert` to this commit: `96e2fb948947bcac2720e3ac01c65c19edbf308e`.